leolpaz/Math-Magicians/README.md

 - Clone the repository with git clone https://github.com/leolpaz/Math-Magicians.git;
 - Install dependencies with npm i;
 - Use npm start to create the dev server;
-- Go to http://localhost:3000/ on your browser if it doesn't do it automatically once you create the dev server
+- Go to http://localhost:3000/ on your browser if it doesn't do it automatically once you create the dev server;
+- Run "npm run test" to see if the tests are passing, everything should pass;